Deltares/hydromt/docs/user_guide/existing_datacatalogs.rst

 Python usage
 ^^^^^^^^^^^^

-Basic usage to read a dataset in python using the hydroMT data catalog requires two steps:
+Basic usage to read a dataset in python using the HydroMT data catalog requires two steps:
  - Initialize a DataCatalog with references to user- or pre-defined data catalog files
  - Use one of the get_* methods to access the data.